ray-project/ray/doc/source/serve/index.md

 ## Why choose Serve?

 :::{dropdown} Build end-to-end ML-powered applications
+:animate: fade-in-slide-down

 Many solutions for ML serving focus on "tensor-in, tensor-out" serving: that is, they wrap ML models behind a predefined, structured endpoint.
 However, machine learning isn't useful in isolation!
 It's often important to combine machine learning with business logic and traditional web serving logic such as database queries.

-Ray Serve is unique in that it allows you to build an end-to-end distributed serving application in a single framework.
+Ray Serve is unique in that it allows you to build and deploy an end-to-end distributed serving application in a single framework.
-You can combine multiple ML models, business logic, and expressive HTTP handling using Serve's FastAPI integration (see {ref}`serve-fastapi-http`) to build your entire application end-to-end.
+You can combine multiple ML models, business logic, and expressive HTTP handling using Serve's FastAPI integration (see {ref}`serve-fastapi-http`) to build your entire application as one Python program.

 :::

-:::{dropdown} Combine multiple models using a programmable Python API
+:::{dropdown} Combine multiple models using a programmable API
+:animate: fade-in-slide-down

 Often solving a problem requires more than just a single machine learning model.
 For instance, image processing applications typically require a multi-stage pipeline consisting of steps like preprocessing, segmentation, and filtering in order to achieve their end goal.